 Goal: The goal of low-barrier buprenorphine, a new and growing model of care for opioid use disorder (OUD), is to reduce opioid overdose deaths and improve health and quality of life for all people with OUD.

 Strategy: Increase access to buprenorphine for people with OUD by creating patient-centered programs that are easy to access, offer a high quality of care, and eliminates hurdles to access or stay in care for OUD.

 Rationale: Medications are the front-line treatment for opioid use disorder and are underutilized.

-Local Examples of Washington State Organizations Providing Medications for Opioid Use Disorder During COVID-19, Alcohol & Drug Abuse Institute, University of Washington, April 2020
+Local Examples of Washington State Organizations Providing Medications for Opioid Use Disorder During COVID-19, Addictions, Drug & Alcohol Institute (ADAI), University of Washington, April 2020